ethereum/go-ethereum/docs/_clef/CliqueSigning.md

 INFO [06-16|13:49:00.298] Ruleset attestation updated              sha256=54aae496c3f0eda063a62c73ee284ca9fae3f43b401da847ef30ea30e85e35d1
 ```

-And Clef can be started, pointing out the `rules.js` file.
+And `clef` can be started, pointing out the `rules.js` file.

 ```sh
 $ clef --keystore ./ddir/keystore --configdir ./clef --chainid 15  --suppress-bootwarn  --rules ./rules.js
 ```

-Once Geth starts asking Clef to seal blocks, the data will be displayed.
+Once Geth starts asking `clef` to seal blocks, the data will be displayed.
 From that data, rules can be defined that allow signing clique headers but nothing else.

 The actual data that gets passed to the js environment (and which the ruleset display in the terminal) looks as follows:
 ```json